-The year 2004 marked the 50th anniversary of the Supreme Court's landmark Brown v.
-Board of Education desegregation ruling: On May 17, 1954, the Court unanimously ruled that it was unconstitutional to separate students on the basis of race.
+In the Supreme Court's landmark Brown v.
+Board of Education desegregation ruling on May 17, 1954, the Court unanimously ruled that it was unconstitutional to separate students on the basis of race.

-"Brown broke the back of American apartheid," Theodore Shore, associate director-counsel of the NAACP Legal Defense and Educational Fund, said in a CNN news report.
+"Brown broke the back of American apartheid."
+So said Theodore Shore, associate director-counsel of the NAACP Legal Defense and Educational Fund.
 "It was a case that finally breathed life into the 14th Amendment for African-Americans."

 LESSONS FOR TEACHING ABOUT BROWN v.
 BOARD OF EDUCATION

-This week, Education World has hunted down the best online lesson plans we could find for teaching students about this important anniversary.
+Education World has hunted down the best online lesson plans we could find for teaching students about this important case.
 One of the first places we looked was on Tolerance.org.
-There we found a number of Brown v.
+There, we found a number of Brown v.
 Board of Education classroom activities and resources for students in grades 7-12:

 The Landmark Supreme Court Cases, a joint offering from Street Law and The Supreme Court Historical Society, presents a handful of lesson plan ideas: